fredrik9000/TodoList_iOS/README.md

 - Undo functionality (the Android version has this)
 - When adding a notification, it would be nice if it expanded down instead of navigating to a new page
-- A way of adding more notes to a task, maybe increase the description field or add an additional one
 - Ability to search todo items
 - Notification reminders that will be triggered by location
 - Launcher icons